davepacheco/kartlytics/README.md

 The most important dependency is:

 - [ffmpeg](http://ffmpeg.org/).
-I built v0.10.3 from source using a stock configuration.
-This is used to decode screen capture videos to portable network bitmaps, which can be processed directly by kartvid.
+I've successfully used homebrew to install it, as well as built v0.10.3 from source using a stock configuration (but only after using homebrew to try to install it, which installed its dependencies). ffmpeg is used to decode screen capture videos to portable network bitmaps, which can be processed directly by kartvid.

 You may also want: